10 Foods To Avoid With Diabetes

 Pasta, white bread, and white rice are processed foods that are high in simple carbs, which can raise your blood pressure.
 These foods usually contain very little fiber, which slows the absorption of sugar in the bloodstream.

-Instead of simple carbs, opt for whole grains like whole wheat pasta, whole wheat bread, and brown rice.
+Instead of simple carbs, opt for whole grains like whole wheat pasta, whole wheat bread, quinoa, farro, and brown rice.